I’m a Mess…

 Luckily for us, shopping for food that doesn’t come in bulk and doesn’t generate much trash means that we are eating healthier than before.
 We don’t plan on getting a microwave again, so we avoid most processed foods, and usually just buy food for meals that are cooked over an open flame.
 It’s still been warm enough to make many of our meals outside, and we even cooked our Thanksgiving dinner over a campfire.

 Being mindful of what we bring into our home means that everything we own and use has it’s own purpose.
 Everything becomes a bit more valuable, it seems.
-Maybe not by normal market standards, but I definitely see the concept in action within this lifestyle/community.
+Maybe not by mainstream standards, but I definitely see the concept in action within this lifestyle/community.

 Just yesterday, for example, a neighboring camper here in the state park walked down and asked Sean if we had an extra hose he could use for a while, as his had frozen and busted overnight.
 We did have an extra hose, but we don’t use it as much as another, and Sean told him that if he needed one he could have it.

 He politely declined, and only needed the hose for a few hours.
 When he returned, he brought with him a bundle of firewood to give to us and had replaced the damaged end of our hose with the newer end that he had taken off his broken hose.

 That’s just one of many times on this journey so far, where the idea of something’s worth takes on a whole new meaning.

 Being mindful goes beyond simply gatekeeping what comes into our home, though, and I consider it to be more about being aware of the goings on in life, and what comes in and out of it and why.